mudutv/webrtc/examples/save-to-disk/README.md

 # save-to-disk
-save-to-disk is a simple application that shows how to record your webcam using Pion WebRTC and save to disk.
+save-to-disk is a simple application that shows how to record your webcam/microphone using Pion WebRTC and save VP8/Opus to disk.

+If you wish to save H264 to disk checkout out [save-to-webm](https://github.com/mudutv/example-webrtc-applications/tree/master/save-to-webm)

 ## Instructions
 ### Download save-to-disk
 ```
+export GO111MODULE=on
-go get github.com/mudutv/webrtc/examples/save-to-disk
+go get github.com/mudutv/webrtc/v3/examples/save-to-disk
 ```

 ### Open save-to-disk example page